 • Infectious diseases.

-Acute adenoiditis, tonsillitis, rhinitis, or exacerbation of any chronic disease require a delay in surgery.
+Acute adenoiditis, tonsillitis, rhinitis or exacerbation of any chronic disease require delaying surgical intervention.

 • Epidemics of infectious diseases.

-You should not carry out the operation in the midst of infectious diseases, flu.
-It is advisable to wait for a better time for the procedure.
+You should not perform surgery in the midst of infectious diseases, influenza.
+It is advisable to wait for a better time to carry out the procedure.

 • Less than 1 month after vaccination.

-For an adenotomy, it is better to choose the time when the child's body is ready to fully resist the increased load on the immune system.
-The period after vaccination is not the best time for any surgical intervention.
+To perform an adenotomy, it is better to choose the time when the child’s body is ready to to the fullest resist increased stress on the immune system.
+The period after vaccination is not the best time for any surgical interventions.

 • Oncological diseases.

-Any malignant disease, especially blood disease, is a serious contraindication to surgical treatment.
+Any malignant diseases, especially blood diseases, are a serious contraindication to surgical treatment.

 • Allergic diseases.